 7. Go Paperless

 A paperless office: is it really possible?
 While your office will likely still use some paper, moving your filing systems online will give you great benefits.
 You'll reduce the amount of paper you need to buy, and you'll reduce your need for filing systems and paper storage as well.
 Best of all, you and your tenants will be able to find information quickly and easily, wherever you are, using rental property management apps.

 When you're trying to create an office that's as eco-friendly as possible, contact Propertyware.
 Our tools can help you transform your business.
-Sign up for a free trial today.
+Sign up for a free online demo of Propertyware today.

 "Using cloud computing and having everything stored in the central database has allowed us to become a paperless office." - Chris Garner / Garner Properties and Management